mcm001/prusaOwnersWiki/S3l3ctor.md

 ### Tumbler Assembly

 Remove all supports from the tumbler pieces, making sure that the 625 bearing will spin smoothly in the hole if you put the pin in.
 If not, file it down until it does - it's not rocket science, and the tumbler doesn't mind :D
 Mount 6x tumbler parts onto the 5mm x 100mm rod with the small flat in it, making sure they are flush against each other and the orientation is correct.
-Each one should be offset about 30 degrees from it's neighbors, and the peg (male side) of the tumblers should point away from the flat you ground earlier in this rod, as shown.
+Each one should be offset about 30 degrees from it's neighbors, and the peg (male side) of the tumblers should point away from the flat you ground earlier in this rod, as shown. **Revision for V75+ parts** start by securing the two end pieces to a tumbler in the proper orientation using a short M3 bolt, then follow the rest of the steps.

 <img src="https://github.com/mcm001/prusaOwnersWiki/blob/master/images/AssembledTumbler.JPG" height="200"/>